Frequently Asked Questions

 What should I do to prepare for an administrative hearing?

-• Familiarize yourself with the Community Standards and other University policies.
+• Familiarize yourself with the Community Standards and other University policies (add links)

-• If required to do so, schedule the Administrative hearing within the required time frame.
+• If required to do so, schedule the Administrative meeting within the required time frame.
 Make arrangements to be there on time.

 • Learn the details of the complaint.

-• If you are having an administrative hearing and plan to have witness(es) submit information about the incident, submit their names to the hearing officer within 1 business day of the hearing and inform your witness(es) that the hearing office may be contacting them to discuss the incident.
+• If you plan to have witness(es) submit information about the incident, submit their names to the hearing officer within 1 business day of the meeting and inform your witness(es) that the administrator listed on your letter may be contacting them to discuss the incident

 How many witnesses can I bring?

-Students may bring up to four witnesses to an administrative hearing who have direct knowledge of the incident.
-The names of the witnesses should be submitted to the hearing officer, or designee, indicating the names of the additional witnesses and why their participation would be beneficial.
-The request must be submitted to the hearing officer, or designee, at least one business day prior to the administrative hearing.
-Character witnesses are not permitted.
+Students may bring a maximum of four witnesses to an administrative meeting who have knowledge of the incident.
+The names of the witnesses should be submitted to the administrator, Character witnesses are not permitted.

 Can legal counsel represent me during the hearing process?